 Click on the link to go to their home page: www.saferinternet.org.uk

-This link will take you to their film for this year: Zap and Zoom –A space Race, designed for chidlren from 3 to 7 years old.
+This link will take you to their film for this year: What does my Avatar say about me?

 The NSPCC also has a range of materials for parents and carers to help keep children safe online.
 These include the booklet ‘A parents’ guide to being Share Aware’ a video and ways to start a conversation with your child.

 Click here to be taken to the NSPCC Share Aware resources: https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/share-aware/